Tostones

 Tostones (/es/, from the Spanish verb tostar, "to toast") are twice-fried plantain slices commonly found in Latin American cuisine and Caribbean cuisine.

-Most commonly known as tostones in Puerto Rico, Mexico, Nicaragua, Cuba, Honduras and Venezuela, Dominican Republic, they are also known as tachinos or chatinos in Cuba, bannann peze in Haiti, patacones in Ecuador, Panama, Venezuela, Colombia, Costa Rica and Peru and sometimes patacón pisao in Colombia.
+Most commonly known as tostones in Puerto Rico, Mexico, Nicaragua, Cuba, Honduras, Venezuela, and the Dominican Republic, they are also known as tachinos or chatinos in Cuba, bannann peze in Haiti, patacones in Ecuador, Panama, Venezuela, Colombia, Costa Rica and Peru and sometimes patacón pisao in Colombia.

 Preparation

 Green (unripe) plantains are peeled, sliced lengthwise, diagonally, or widthwise, and then fried twice.
 The raw slices of plantains are fried for one to six minutes on each side until they are golden in color, and removed and patted to remove excess cooking oil.
 Afterward, they are pounded flat with a hinged utensil made for the task, called a tostonera, or with any kitchen utensil with a sufficiently large flat surface—for instance, between two plates.
 The flattened plantain slices are then fried once again until they are crisp and golden brown.